Official information British people moving to and living in Bulgaria need to know, including residency, healthcare and driving.

-There has been no change to the rights and status of UK nationals in the EU as a result of the referendum.
+There will be no change to the rights and status of UK nationals living in Bulgaria while the UK remains in the EU.

-British citizens can enter Bulgaria without a visa and stay for a period up to 3 months.
-If you intend to stay for longer than 3 months, you will need to apply for a long-term residence permit from the Migration Directorate of the Bulgarian Ministry of Interior.
+If you intend to stay in Bulgaria for longer than 3 months, you will need to apply for a long-term residence permit from the Migration Directorate of the Bulgarian Ministry of Interior.

 General information on living and working conditions and relocating to Bulgaria: please follow the links to Bulgarian institutions provided for further specific advice.

-If you live but have not worked in Bulgaria, you should claim your UK state pension by contacting the International Pension Centre (IPC) in the UK by telephone: +44 (0) 191 218 1999.
+If you haven’t worked in Bulgaria, you should claim your UK state pension by contacting the International Pension Centre.

 Life certificates for UK state pensions